M66B/FairEmail/docs/FAQ-es-rES.md

 <a name="faq104"></a>
 **(104) What do I need to know about error reporting?**

-* Los informes de error ayudarán a mejorar FairEmail
+* Error reports will help improve FairEmail
-* El reporte de errores es opcional y opt-in
+* Error reporting is optional and opt-in
-* El informe de errores puede ser activado/desactivado en la configuración, sección miscelánea
+* Error reporting can be enabled/disabled in the settings, section miscellaneous
-* Los informes de error se enviarán automáticamente de forma anónima a [Bugsnag](https://www.bugsnag.com/)
+* Error reports will automatically be sent anonymously to [Bugsnag](https://www.bugsnag.com/)
-* Bugsnag para Android es [código abierto](https://github.com/bugsnag/bugsnag-android)
+* Bugsnag for Android is [open source](https://github.com/bugsnag/bugsnag-android)
-* Mire [aquí](https://docs.bugsnag.com/platforms/android/automatically-captured-data/) sobre qué datos se enviarán en caso de errores
+* See [here](https://docs.bugsnag.com/platforms/android/automatically-captured-data/) about what data will be sent in case of errors
-* Vea [aquí](https://docs.bugsnag.com/legal/privacy-policy/) para ver la política de privacidad de Bugsnag
+* See [here](https://docs.bugsnag.com/legal/privacy-policy/) for the privacy policy of Bugsnag
-* Los informes de error se enviarán a *sessions.bugsnag.com:443* y *notify.bugsnag.com:443*
+* Error reports will be sent to *sessions.bugsnag.com:443* and *notify.bugsnag.com:443*

 <br />